 ‘When you reap the harvest of your land, you shall not wholly reap the corners of your field, nor shall you gather the gleanings of your harvest.
 And you shall not glean your vineyard, nor shall you gather every grape of your vineyard; you shall leave them for the poor and the stranger: I am the LORD your God.

 a.
 You shall not wholly reap the corners of your field: This was one of the public assistance programs in Israel.
 Farmers were not to completely harvest their fields, so the poor and needy could come and glean the remains for themselves.
 Grain was left at the corners of the field, and grapes were left on the vine.
-This shows God cares for the poor and wants them to have opportunity.
+This shows God cares for the poor and wants them to have opportunities.

 i.
 This is exactly what Ruth was doing when Boaz noticed her (Ruth 2:2-3).